-"Free to be you and me: Courage and tools to create peace and safety for people of all genders and sexualities" consists of four integral components:
+"Free to be you and me: Courage and tools to create peace and safety for people of all genders and sexualities" consist of four integral components:

-a) Increasing knowledge, skills and competences and together elaborate new workshops to promote awareness-raising and motivate more young people to become active in fighting violence, stereotyping, discrimination and exclusion towards these target groups.
+a) Increasing knowledge, skills and competencies and together elaborate new workshops to promote awareness-raising and motivate more young people to become active in fighting violence, stereotyping, discrimination and exclusion towards these target groups.

 b) Producing a Toolkit Guide for coordinators with information on genders and sexualities and with workshops on the topic